9 am - 5 pm

 “Dulcedo musicae modulationis: Music and Emotions in the Homilies of Heiric of Auxerre”

-Thomas Green, doctoral candidate, Loyola University Chicago
+Thomas Green, Loyola University Chicago

 Elina Gertsman, Assistant Professor of Medieval Art, Case Western University